North Mankato, Minnesota

 North Mankato (/mænˈkeɪtoʊ/ man-KAY-toh) is a city in Nicollet and Blue Earth Counties, Minnesota, United States.
 The population was 14,275 at the 2020 census.
 North Mankato is situated on the north bank of the Minnesota River, across from the larger city of Mankato.

 Most of North Mankato is in Nicollet County, but a small part extends into Blue Earth County.
 It is neighbored to the south across the Minnesota River by Mankato.
 The two cities have a combined population of 58,763.
-North Mankato is the smaller of the two principal cities of the Mankato-North Mankato Metropolitan Statistical Area.
+North Mankato is the second largest city in the Mankato, MN Metropolitan Statistical Area (MSA) and was listed as a principal city of the MSA until September 2018.

 North Mankato was incorporated as a village on December 19, 1898.
 U.S. Highways 14 and 169 and Minnesota State Highway 60 are three of the city's main routes.

 Geography

 North Mankato is located at (44.1814264, -94.0387596).

 According to the United States Census Bureau, the city has a total area of 6.551 sqmi, of which, 6.437 sqmi is land and 0.114 sqmi is water.